Filippo di Piero Strozzi

 Filippo di Piero Strozzi (French: Philippe Strozzi; 1541 – 27 July 1582) was an Italian condottiero, a member of the Florentine family of the Strozzi.
 He fought mainly for France.

 Biography

-He was born in Florence to Piero Strozzi and Laudomia de' Medici.
+He was born in Florence to Piero Strozzi and Laudomia de' Medici, a sister of Lorenzino de' Medici and Giuliano de' Medici, Archbishop of Albi.
 His father had been exiled from his native city and found refuge in France where Catherine de' Medici was queen.
 Piero would go on to be appointed as Marshal of France.
 His son Filippo became the page of the future king Francis II.